funloving-coder/shubham-dadhich/src/pages/posts/Lightning-Flows-Manage-Case.md

 ![](/images/lc.PNG)

-Each button is associated with its Case Step, so when user clicks on the button an Action Flow is fired using <lightning: flow>.
+Each button is associated with its Case Step, so when user clicks on the button an action flow is fired using <lightning: flow>.

-In flow you have to check its status if it is In Progress, you need to complete manual action if it is an Automated flow it will be fired automatically and update the status of Case Step as well according to flow diagram.
+In flow you have to check its status if it is 'In Progress', you need to complete manual action if it is an automated flow it will be fired automatically and update the status of Case Step as well according to flow diagram.

 ![](/images/Managing Case Steps.png)

-Diagram Below shows the detailed functionality of the Component.
+The diagram below shows the detailed functionality of the component.

 ![](/images/Product Case Management Final.png)

 **Future Scope**

-In Future we can also provide:
+In the future we can also provide:

-1. Feedback System After closing Case.
+1. Feedback System after closing case.
-2. Live updates for Customer’ problem.
+2. Live updates for customer’s problems.
-3. Automated assigned cases as per Company Representative’s skill set.
+3. Automated assigned cases as per the company representative’s skill set.
-4. Provide community to end-users and give them a Flow which helps them to log a case with some suggestions and predictions.
+4. Provide community to end-users and give them a flow which helps them to log a case with some suggestions and predictions.

 **Other Resources.**